deste360/torizon-qt/README.md

-# torizon-qt
+# Torizon Qt

-Test Qt environment on TorizonCore for Toradex iMX7
+Test with Docker containers and Torizon installed on Toradex Colibri iMX7.